paaauuu10/so_long/README.txt

 3. If perimeter's map is full of walls.
 Wall = 1!
 4. If there are characters not valids inside the map.
 Only valid ones P, E, C, 0, 1
 5. If there are more than one Exit(E) and one Player(P).
+6. How many coins(C) are in the map, if less than one -> Error

 What needs to check and it is not doing right now
 1. Check if there is a solution to finish the game.